Sustainable Diversion Limit adjustments

 The Basin Plan allows sustainable diversion limits (SDLs) to be adjusted for projects that provide more effective environmental watering or produce water savings, known as SDL Adjustment Measures (or 'supply measures' in the Basin Plan).

 The Basin Plan sets a SDL for each catchment and aquifer in the Basin, as well as an overall limit for the Basin as a whole.
 In order to meet the new limits, 2,750 gigialitres (GL) of water needs to be recovered Basin-wide.

-NSW's share of this 'SDL gap' is 1,312 GL, with approximately 870 GL of water recovered to date.
-For the remaining 442 GL of recovery, NSW is pursuing investment by the Australian government in a range of projects and programs, with infrastructure projects being prioritised over water buybacks.
+NSW's share of this 'SDL gap' is 1,312 GL, with approximately 965 GL of water recovered to date.
+For the remaining 345 GL of recovery, NSW is pursuing investment by the Australian government in a range of projects and programs, such as infrastructure and efficiency projects water buybacks.

 More information about sustainable diversion limits:

 - Update for Stakeholders May 2016 (PDF, 617.64 KB)

 - Update for Stakeholders June 2015 (PDF, 233.32 KB)

 - Update for Stakeholders January 2015 (PDF, 250.25 KB)